-Any angler over the age of 16 needs to carry a valid license when fishing, whether fishing alone or on a charter.
+All anglers who are 16 and older need to carry a valid license when fishing, whether fishing alone or on a charter.
 This applies to both residents and non-residents.
 However, the cost of your license differs depending on whether or not you’re a resident.
 There are also a few situations where Illinois residents can fish license-free.

 Before we delve into the specifics, it’s important to know there’s one group that can fish license-free in Illinois regardless of residency.
 If you’re a veteran who is at least 10% disabled or in receipt of a total disability pension, just bring along your veteran’s disability card from the Secretary of State.
 No additional disability permit or license is required.